 HOPS (Hands On Plant Science) Institute

-Each summer, 15 teachers are selected to partipicate in a 2-day immersive Hands On Plant Science (HOPS) workshop.
+Each summer, 15 teachers are selected to participate in a 2-day immersive Hands On Plant Science (HOPS) workshop.
 Contact USBG Children's Education Specialist Lee Coykendall for more information.

-Description: Day One will be all about water, its importance to plants and plants importance to water, the importance of water to all life and the current health of our local bodies of water.
+Description: Day One will cover 8 modules.
+We will learn all about water, its importance to plants and plants importance to water, the importance of water to all life and the current health of our local bodies of water.
 We will use microscopes, test water for temperature, PH and dissolved oxygen, learn about watersheds, and build a watershed and water filter.
-Day Two is all about how plants work and photosynthesis.
+The afternoon is all about how plants work and photosynthesis.
 Participants will perform plant cuttings and see how oxygen leaves the plant and how plants take in our carbon dioxide, learn that sugar really does happen in the leaf using refractometers, create art using the power of the sun and make seed balls.
-Day Three explores nature as art.
+Day Two explores nature as art in the morning.
 Participants will have a chance to settle into the quiet of the National Garden and watercolor, use compasses to make sundials and microscopically explore the tiniest of plants.
 Participants will dissect flowers and learn how pollination works while we keep our eyes out for the many pollinators in the Garden.
-The final day, Day Four will tie everything together with an investigation during which we explore seed dispersal, pollen identification using microscopes, learn that nectar differs from flower to flower, that different flowers have different pollinators, and that soil is not dirt.
+The afternoon is when will tie everything together with an investigation during which we explore seed dispersal, pollen identification using microscopes, learn that nectar differs from flower to flower, that different flowers have different pollinators, and that soil is not dirt.

 Dates: June 19-20, 2017